mit-acl/separator/README.md

 One possible application of this library is to test if two polyhedra are in collision or not (by simply checking if the LP problem that separates theirs vertexes is feasible or not).
 In case of feasibility, a plane that separates these polyhedra will also be returned

+## Available solvers
+You can compile this library either with Gurobi or with GLPK (by simply changing the option `GLPK` to `ON` or `OFF`).
+If you set it to `ON`, the `GLPK` solver will be used, and, if not currently installed, it will be downloaded and installed automatically in your computer.
+If you set it to `OFF`, you need to have the [Gurobi Optimizer](https://www.gurobi.com/products/gurobi-optimizer/) installed beforehand.
+Have a look at [this section](#issues-when-installing-gurobi) if you have any issues.

 ## Citation